Appointments & Scheduling

 Adreaunna believes in taking a holistic approach to therapy, ensuring that individuals are supporting their physical and spiritual health, while addressing their mental/emotional needs.
 Adreaunna utilizes several different forms of therapy such as psychodynamic, cognitive behavioral, solution-focused, dialectical behavioral interventions in practice.
 Adreaunna is currently working towards her substance abuse certification and license.
 Future training in EMDR and ISTDP are currently being examined.
 Adreaunna uses a person-centered strength based approach in her therapeutic work.

 Dana believes deeply in the therapeutic alliance between client and counselor for effective growth and change.
 As a counselor, Dana builds a safe relationship with her clients where they feel encouraged towards growth.
-Dana supports clients through the various stages of life by equipping them with tools to help navigate difficulties while remaining present.
+Dana supports clients through the various stages of life by equipping them with tools to help navigate difficulties while remaining present in their day to day life.

 The process of self-discovery and healing can be one filled with uncertainty, but I believe it is worth it.
 We take one day at a time and when the day is too much to handle we take it one moment at a time.
 We’ll trust the process and work through healing together.